Is Your Sleep Position Impacting Your Quality of Sleep?

 We know that good sleep is important for a healthy lifestyle and that a night spent tossing and turning can lead to a terrible day.
 However, we often overlook a crucial factor when considering sleep quality, one that comes so naturally to us we can’t always control it: sleep position.

-Sleep position has actually been linked to a host of health problems, which include snoring, acid reflux, lower back pain and even wrinkles.
+Sleeping in the wrong position has been linked to a host of health problems, which include snoring, acid reflux, lower back pain, and even wrinkles.
 Understandably, people naturally gravitate toward positions that make them feel best when sleeping and allow for easier breathing.
-According to WebMD, side sleeping is the most popular position for Americans.

 Although it may be difficult to record your sleep posture each night, paying attention to your body’s resting position before you fall asleep and when you wake will help pinpoint specific health implications associated with your nighttime posture.
 Find your preferred position listed below to read more about how specific sleep postures can affect your health: